-Keyword Description Units Default (if any) Examples of Values M/O/C COV_START Start of a covariance time history section. n/a M COMMENT Comments (a contiguous set of one or more comment lines is allowed in the OCM Covariance Time History section only immediately after the COV_START key word; see 7.7 for comment formatting rules).
-This is a comment 0 COV_ID Optional alphanumeric free-text string containing the identification number for this covariance time history block.
-COV_20160402_XYZ 0 COV_PREV_ID Optional alphanumeric free-text string containing the identification number for the previous covariance time history.
-Note: if the message is not part of a sequence of covariance time histories or if this covariance time history is the first in a sequence of covariance time histories, then COV_PREV_ID should be excluded from this message.
-COV_20160305A 0 COV_NEXT_ID Optional alphanumeric free-text string containing the identification number for the next covariance time history.
-Note: if the message is not part of a sequence of covariance time histories or if this covariance time history is the last in a sequence of covariance time histories, then COV_NEXT_ID should be excluded from this message.
+Keyword Description Units Default (if any) Examples of Values M/O/C COV_START Start of a covariance time history section. n/a M COMMENT Comments (a contiguous set of one or more comment lines may be provided in the OCM covariance time history section only immediately after the COV_START key word; see Section 7.8 for comment formatting rules).
+This is a comment 0 COV_ID Alphanumeric free-text string containing the identification number for this covariance time history block.
+COV_20160402_XYZ 0 COV_PREV_ID Alphanumeric free-text string containing the identification number for the previous covariance time history, contained either within this message, or presented in a previous OCM.
+Note: if this message is not part of a sequence of covariance time histories or if this covariance time history is the first in a sequence of covariance time histories, then COV_PREV_ID should be excluded from this message.
+COV_20160305A 0 COV_NEXT_ID Alphanumeric free-text string containing the identification number for the next covariance time history, contained either within this message, or presented in a future OCM.
+Note: if this message is not part of a sequence of covariance time histories or if this covariance time history is the last in a sequence of covariance time histories, then COV_NEXT_ID should be excluded from this message.
 COV_20160305C 0 COV_BASIS Basis of this covariance time history data.
 This is free text field with the following suggested values: 1.
 "PREDICTED" 2.
 "DETERMINED_OD" when estimated from observation-based orbit determination reconstruction and/or calibration.
-Note: For definitive OD performed onboard whose solutions have been telemetered to the ground for inclusion in an OCM, the COV_BASIS shall be considered to be DETERMINED_OD.
+For definitive OD performed onboard whose solutions have been telemetered to the ground for inclusion in an OCM, the COV_BASIS shall be considered to be DETERMINED_OD.
 3. EMPIRICAL (for empirically-determined such as overlap analyses) 4.
-SIMULATION for simulation-based (including Monte Carlo) estimations, future mission design studies, and optimization studies.
-5. "OTHER" for other bases of this data PREDICTED PREDICTED EMPIRICAL DETERMINED_OD SIMULATION OTHER 0 COV_BASIS_ID Optional alphanumeric free-text string containing the identification number for the orbit determination, navigation solution, or simulation upon which this covariance time history block is based.
+SIMULATED for simulation-based (including Monte Carlo) estimations, future mission design studies, and optimization studies.
+5. "OTHER" for other bases of this data PREDICTED PREDICTED EMPIRICAL DETERMINED_OD SIMULATED OTHER 0 COV_BASIS_ID Alphanumeric free-text string containing the identification number for the orbit determination, navigation solution, or simulation upon which this covariance time history block is based.
 Where a matching orbit determination block accompanies this covariance time history, the COV_BASIS_ID should match the corresponding OD_ID.
 OD_5910 0 COV_REF_FRAME Reference frame of the covariance time history.
 Select from the accepted set of values indicated in ANNEX B, Section B4 and B5.
 TNW_INERTIAL J2000 0